History of Suresnes: Domaine de Suresnes

-In Gaulish times, only lumberjacks would have frequented the marshy banks of this area, which gradually dried out.
+In Gaulish times, only loggers would have frequented the marshy banks of this area, which gradually dried out.
 The Romans may then have cleared the land and planted vines.
 The higher parts of Mont Valérien were used for livestock farming.
-Soldiers and settlers must have moved in later, and a small hamlet developed between the 7th and 10th centuries, by which time its boundaries were probably similar to those drawn up in the 17th century: to the north, towards Puteaux, the rue des Bas-Rogers separated the Saint-Germain-des-Prés estate from that of Saint-Denis; to the west, several paths (des Chênes, des Traineaux and the sente des Bartoux) delimited the territory, passing over the grounds of the American cemetery, the sentier de la Motte, the boulevard du Maréchal-de-Lattre-de-Tassigny, the rue des Bons-Raisins and the Chemin du Syndicat-des-Cultivateurs, the sente du Val d'Or marking the boundary of the Saint-Germain-des-Prés estate, and to the south the Chemin du Val d'Or separating Suresnes from Saint-Cloud.
+Soldiers and settlers must have moved in later, and a small hamlet developed between the 7th and 10th centuries.
+By that time, its boundaries were probably similar to those drawn up in the 17th century: to the north, towards Puteaux, the rue des Bas-Rogers separated the Saint-Germain-des-Prés estate from that of Saint-Denis; to the west, several paths (des Chênes, des Traineaux and the sente des Bartoux) delimited the territory, passing over the grounds of the American cemetery, the sentier de la Motte, the boulevard du Maréchal-de-Lattre-de-Tassigny, the rue des Bons-Raisins and the Chemin du Syndicat-des-Cultivateurs, the sente du Val d'Or marking the boundary of the Saint-Germain-des-Prés estate, and to the south the Chemin du Val d'Or separating Suresnes from Saint-Cloud.
 However, there is little information on the evolution of the estate.
 The terms Val d'Or, Vaux d'Or, or sometimes Veaux d'Or are commonly used, meaning a rich, fertile valley.

 Suresnes vineyards in contemporary times: they currently extend over only one hectare, almost all of the former wine-growing land having been urbanized since the 19th century.

 The large estate of La-Celle-Saint-Cloud (567 hectares in the 9th century) had a major influence on the neighboring estate of Suresnes (300 hectares).
 Also owned by Saint-Germain-des-Prés, it was home to some 320 inhabitants, vineyards, arable land, and acres of woodland (as evidenced by the name of Rue des Chênes).
 In Suresnes, the hillsides were covered with vines (as were many of the hills and plateaus in the Paris region), while a fifth of the territory was planted with a variety of crops.
 It is likely that in 918, Suresnes was under the tutelage of the neighboring domain in terms of farming and administration.
 The vintages of Beaujolais and Burgundy were reserved for aristocratic tables, while those of the Île-de-France region, including Suresnes, were prized by the people of Paris.